-Prohibited Person means any person with whom transactions are prohibited or restricted under:
+Prohibited Person means any person:

-- (a) OFAC; or - (b) any other United States of America government sanction, laws including, without limitation, persons or organisations on the United States of America Government's List of Specially Designated Nationals and Blocked Persons, Denied Persons List, Entities List, Debarred Parties List, Excluded Parties List, Sectoral Sanctions Identifications List and Terrorism Exclusion List; - (c) European Union sanctions laws, including without limitation persons or organisations on the European Union Restricted Person Lists issued under Council Regulation (EC) No. 881/2002 of 27 May 2002, Council Regulation (EC) No. 2580/2001 of 27 December 2001 and Council Common Position 2005/725/CFSP of 17 October 2005, Council Regulation (EU) No 833/2014 and Council Regulation (EU) No 692/2014; - (d) United Kingdom government sanctions laws, including without limitation persons or organisations on Her Majesty's Treasury's Consolidated List of Financial Sanctions Targets; and - (e) United Nations sanctions laws, including without limitation persons or organisations on the United Nations Consolidated List established and maintained by the 1267 Committee, each as amended from time to time and including any person controlled by or a Subsidiary of any such person.
+- (a) listed on, or owned or controlled by a person, entity or party listed on any Sanctions List; or - (b) located, berthed or anchored at ports in breach of Sanctions; or - (c) acting or purporting to act on behalf of any of the parties listed in paragraph (a) above; or - (d) with which a Finance Party is prohibited from dealing or otherwise engaging in any transaction pursuant to any Sanctions; or - (e) with whom transactions are prohibited or restricted under: - (A) OFAC; or - (B) any other United States of America government sanctions, laws including, without limitation, persons or organisations on the United States of America Government's List of Specially Designated Nationals and Blocked Persons, Denied Persons List, Entities List, Debarred Parties List, Excluded Parties List, Sectoral Sanctions Identifications List and Terrorism Exclusion List; - (C) European Union sanctions laws, including without limitation persons or organisations on the European Union Restricted Person Lists issued under Council Regulation (EC) No. 881/2002 of 27 May 2002, Council Regulation (EC) No. 2580/2001 of 27 December 2001 and Council Common Position 2005/725/CFSP of 17 October 2005, Council Regulation (EU) No 833/2014 and Council Regulation (EU) No 692/2014; - (D) United Kingdom government sanctions laws, including without limitation persons or organisations on Her Majesty's Treasury's Consolidated List of Financial Sanctions Targets and Investment Ban List; and - (E) United Nations sanctions laws, including without limitation persons or organisations on the United Nations Consolidated List established and maintained by the 1267 Committee, each as amended from time to time, and including any person controlled by or a Subsidiary or other Affiliate of any such person.